-The economic health of the country as well as of its citizens has not changed significantly since the past several years.
+The economic health of the country as well as of its citizens has not changed significantly over the past several years.

-The Estonians still have to pay the most for monthly rental, utilities, and food.
+The Estonians still have to pay the most for monthly rentals, utilities, and food.

 People started spending more on sports and leisure, cutting corners on clothing, shoes, and transportation.

-Three most common items of expenditure that people have to save money for are the markets, the restaurants, and the rented houses.
+The three most common items of expenditure that people have to save money for are markets, restaurants, and rented houses.

-Only 9.1% of the held back salary is given to utilities.
+Only 9.4% of the held-back salary is given to utilities.